valueflows/valueflows/mkdocs/docs/concepts/resources.md

 And then in the "independent view", for larger-scale analysis of resource flows, or for example for lot tracking for public health issues like mad cow disease, different combinations of properties might be needed.

+### Substitutability

-*Substitutability*: This defines if any resources of that specification can be freely substituted for any other resource of that same specification when used, consumed, traded, etc.  For example, one container of "B9R-1-red DLP resin photopolymer" is probably substitutable for another container of the same photopolymer.
+This defines if any resources of that specification can be freely substituted for any other resource of that same specification when used, consumed, traded, etc.  For example, one container of "B9R-1-red DLP resin photopolymer" is probably substitutable for another container of the same photopolymer.
 While each resource for a resource specification called "English-Spanish translation" is probably not substitutable because each will be a different document.

 ### Unique identifiers for resources